theirc/airbel/src/_projects/mental-health.md

       Work underway to build a team and connect with relevant stakeholders in Jordan
   - date: 2019-10-01 00:00:00
-    title: Key barriers identified
+    title: >-
+      Workshops identify and prioritize key barriers and generate potential solutions
     link:
     link_title:
     description_markdown: >-
-      Patients’ advocacy group and our Community Design Group worked together to identify and prioritize barriers to accessing mental health treatment, as well as some initial ideas for solutions.&nbsp;Some priority challenges identified included: confidentiality, lack of trained service providers, and lack of behavioral therapy services
+      Patients’ advocacy group, IRC's Community Design Group, the Mental Health and Psychosocial Support Working Group, and other partners identified and prioritized barriers to accessing mental health treatment, as well as some initial ideas for solutions.&nbsp;Some priority challenges identified
+      included:

+      * lack of trained service providers

+      * people’s lack of awareness about mental health issues

+      * stigma around mental health issues

+      * limited trust in services

+      * confidentiality
 ---

 A growing body of research points to the outsized impact of mental health issues in the refugee population.
 Common mental health disorders like anxiety, depression, and post-traumatic stress disorder tend to double during emergencies, and tend to impact the most vulnerably most powerfully.
 Mental health issues and poverty also form a self-reinforcing cycle which can make it challenging for people to rebuild after facing trauma.